-French drains around the capping perimeter will collect and direct surface water runoff to the receiving watercourses.
-Proposed French drains will be provided with 300 mm diameter HDPE SDR 17 slotted pipes.
+French drains around the capping perimeter will collect and direct surface water flows to the subsurface drainage network ultimately outfalling at the same location.
+French drains will be provided with HDPE SDR 17 slotted pipes.

-A drawing showing the proposed surface and subsurface drainage system is enclosed with this planning application (Drawing Reference: P22-071-1500-0001, P22-071-1500-0002 and P22-071-1500-0003).
+A drawing showing the proposed surface and subsurface drainage system is enclosed with this planning application.
+See Drawing Reference: P22-071-0500-0001.